While I’ve spoken at length on how to get an agent, something I haven’t discussed is how to leave one.

 So how do you leave an agent?

 It’s not difficult at all to split with an agent, no matter how nerve-wracking and heartbreaking it is.
-There’s no real trouble to it because all good and legitimate agents will have a “time to part ways”/”sunset” clause in the original contract you sign with them.
+All good and legitimate agents will have a “time to part ways”/”sunset” clause in the original contract you sign with them.
 (It’s a red flag if they don’t!)

 So the first thing you want to do is read that clause very carefully, and follow the steps outlined in it.